Menopause Heart Health

 Heart health tips for menopausal women

-Today, women on average live to 81 and can spend up to 50% of their lives in some stage of menopause, so it’s important to take charge of your heart health:
+Today, women on average live to 81 and can spend up to 50% of their lives in some stage of menopause, so it’s important to take charge of your heart health.
+Cardiovascular risk assessment plays a crucial role in guiding lifestyle changes to reduce the risk of heart disease.

 Discover our range of clean and evidance-based supplements, developed to support your body and your needs before, during and after this transitionary life stage.